muratkrdl/The-World-Hardest-Game/README.md

 # The World Hardest Game

-The goal in the game is
+The goal in the game is to reach the opposite green zone

+The player can move red square with "awsd"

+If the player touches the blue balls, the red square returns to the starting point

 # Gameplay